azul-research/jdk-riscv/README.md

 ### Participiants

-Small changes (docs, typos, ...) may go directly into `riscv` branch.
+Small changes (typos, build fixes, ...) may go directly into `riscv` branch.
+Small one is usually so insignificant, such you think no-one interested to get notified about.
+When in doubt, consider non-small.

 Significant contributions should be proposed as Pull Requiest:
  1. changes should be pushed to a feature branch of this repo (there is no need to use Github forks)